 - Go to the Alarm Policy page and select the alarm notification template you’ve just created.

 Then Cloud Monitor will push the alarm information to this address in time.

 After the configuration is complete, click Complete.

-Once the alarm policy is created, you can enable, disable, copy, or delete it on the console.
+Once an alarm policy is created, you can enable, disable, copy, or delete it on the console.

-- Log in to the Cloud Monitor console and select Alarm Configuration -> Alarm Policy to access the alarm policy configuration page.
+- Log in to the Cloud Monitor console and select Alarm Configuration > Alarm Policy to access the Alarm Policy page.

 - Perform the following steps as needed.

-- Locate the alarm policy that you want to copy, click Replication in the Operation column, modify the policy as needed in the pop-up window, and click Complete.
+- To copy an alarm policy, locate it in the list, click Copy in the Operation column, modify the policy as needed in the pop-up window, and click Complete.

-- Locate the alarm policy that you want to delete, click Delete in the Operation column, and click OK in the pop-up window to confirm the deletion.
+- To delete an alarm policy, locate it in the list, click Delete in the Operation column, and click Confirm in the pop-up dialog box.